Application for OTC legal status and change of OTC legal status

 - treatment recommendations, guidelines from professional organizations and resource centres within health eg. Legevakthåndboken (reference book on emergency primary health care), RELIS (national network of four regional medicines information and pharmacovigilance centres in Norway), Norsk legemiddelhåndbok (Norwegian reference book on medicines as treatment options), Den norske legeforening (The Norwegian Medical Association), Norsk barnelegeforening (Norwegian pediatricians association) etc.

 In addition, the MAH must seek advice from the Norwegian pharmacy Association if proposed additional risk minimization measures require the pharmacies to perform an additional service upon dispensing the medicinal product.
 The MAH must ensure that their application contains relevant documentation and that the proposed risk management plan is adapted to the needs.

-Further information can be found at our web site:
+Further information can be found at: Scientific and regulatory advice

 The application must be written in accordance with relevant legislation and shall contain the following parts:

 The clinical overview must include a critical analysis of the suitability, the potential for misuse/abuse and the safety in self-medication for the proposed OTC indication of the medicinal product, package size, strength and pharmaceutical form.
 The overview must be written in accordance with the European guideline “A guideline on changing the classification for the supply of a medical product for human use”.
 The target patient population must be specified for the OTC indication and the written indication must be self-explanatory for all potential users.

 For applications changing conditions of an OTC status (e.g. extention of the OTC indication), it is sufficient that the significance of the change is discussed.

 For medicinal products in national procedures (NAP, MRP/DCP) the application process may be simplified if there is an OTC substance report published at our web site: